TosbackCgusBridge-Bot/CGUs-versions/Rxlist/Privacy Policy.md

 WebMD will not disclose any Personal Information about you unless specifically agreed to by you or:

 *   To comply with legal requirements, such as a law, regulation, search warrant, subpoena, or court order;
+*   In response to lawful requests by public authorities, including to meet national security or law enforcement requirements;
 *   To our vendors and suppliers in the course of their provision of products or services to WebMD;
-*   In the event of a corporate change in control resulting from, for example, a merger, a sale of assets, or bankruptcy. or
+*   In the event of a corporate change in control resulting from, for example, a merger, a sale of assets, or bankruptcy.
+*   When we believe in good faith that disclosure is necessary to protect our rights, protect your safety or the safety of others, investigate fraud, or respond to a government request. or
 *   In special cases, such as in response to a physical threat to you or others.

 WebMD does not make your Personal Information available to third parties for their marketing purposes without your consent.